Configuring an SMTP Security Policy

 Using the web UI

-view its details, then use the Edit or Delete buttons to manage it.
+Then use the Edit or Delete button.

 Using the API